 - You can’t understand why non-divers think you have oxygen in your scuba tank and you get frustrated when they glaze over as you try to explain why oxygen would kill you.
 After a few years, your need to explain will diminish as you realize you are wasting your breath!

-- You will have adult nappy rash at least once!
+- You will have adult diaper rash at least once!

 - You start working two jobs to feed your new diving habit.